ntk148v/til/kubernetes/README.md

 kind: StorageClass
 metadata:
   annotations:
-    storageclass.kubernetes.io/is-default-class: "true" # This marks the storage class as default
+    storageclass.kubernetes.io/is-default-class: 'true' # This marks the storage class as default
   name: standard # The name of storage class
 # ...
 provisioner: rancher.io/local-path # The name of provisioner that gets called to provision persistent volumes of this class